Security Best Practices for Recipes

 Sensitive data will not be exposed to other users within your Workato Team environment.

 Sensitive data will not be exposed when a recipe is cloned.
-When a recipe is cloned, and copied into another Workato account, data that is part of the recipe steps will be copied, but Connection properties and Account Properties are not copied, nor are the dynamic contents of data pills.
+When a recipe is cloned, and copied into another Workato account, data that is part of the recipe steps will be copied, but Connection properties and Environment Properties are not copied, nor are the dynamic contents of data pills.

 It will be easier to maintain and manage sensitive information, because that information will be centralized, rather than spread across disparate recipes.